KomodoPlatform/Documentation.rst.old/docs/source/hyperDEX/enhancement-record/HyperDEX-0.1.0-alpha.2.rst

    :align: center
    :scale: 75 %

-8. Added a Copy Swap Debug Data button to the swap modal dialog, so you can more easily share debug data with us.
+8. Added a ``Copy Swap Debug Data`` button to the swap modal dialog, so you can more easily share debug data with us.

 a.
-The Copy Swap Debug Data button has been added to the swap dialog from the view button of the swap
+The ``Copy Swap Debug Data`` button has been added to the swap dialog from the view button of the swap.

 .. image:: images/HyperDEX-0.1.0-alpha.2/image11.png
    :align: center
    :scale: 75 %

 b.
-Once copied paste into desired location (in this example Notepad)
+Once copied, paste into desired location (in this example Notepad)

 .. image:: images/HyperDEX-0.1.0-alpha.2/image12.png
    :align: center
    :scale: 75 %

-9. PIZZA and BEER no longer shows a price since they're just test currencies.
+9. PIZZA and BEER no longer show a price since they're just test currencies.

 a.
 BEER now shows $0 value